Fix Air Compressor Not Building Pressure: 9 Common

 Worn Pump Components

-• Problem: In piston compressors, worn piston rings allow air to escape past the cylinder instead of being compressed, leading to a significant loss of volumetric efficiency.
-Damaged or carbonized reed/plate valves within the cylinder head also impede effective compression.
-In rotary screw compressors, prolonged use can lead to air end wear, reducing the efficiency of the rotors.
+• Problem: In piston compressors, worn piston rings allow air to escape past the cylinder, reducing volumetric efficiency.
+Damaged or carbonized reed/plate valves also impede compression.
+In rotary screw compressors, prolonged use can lead to air end wear, reducing rotor efficiency.

-• Detection: The compressor will run for extended periods without reaching pressure, or it will build pressure very slowly.
-You might also notice excessive oil consumption or oil in the discharge air.
+• Detection: The compressor runs for extended periods without reaching pressure, or builds pressure very slowly.
+You might notice excessive oil consumption or oil in the discharge air.
 This usually requires internal inspection.

 • Fix: Worn piston rings or damaged valves require replacement, often involving a pump rebuild.
 Air end wear in rotary screw compressors typically necessitates professional overhaul or replacement.